Fanny Allen Hospital, Hotel Dieu

-“Fulfill my mission, my grace is sufficient for you,” Jerome was reassured by God when inspired on the Feast of Purification, February 2, 1630, to found the congregation of R.H.S.J., open a hospital in La Fleche, France, and establish a hospital in Montreal, Canada.
-With the help of Marie de la Ferre, a single woman who had served the sick and poor for 30 years, they founded the R.H.S.J. and Marie became the first Superior of the community in 1644.
+“Fulfill my mission, my grace is sufficient for you,” Jerome was reassured by God when inspired on the Feast of Purification, February 2, 1630, and founded the congregation of R.H.S.J., open a hospital in La Fleche, France, and establish a hospital in Montreal, Canada.
+With the help of Marie de la Ferre, a single woman who had served the sick and poor for 30 years, he founded the R.H.S.J. and Marie became the first Superior of the community in 1644.

 Sister Frances “Fanny” Margaret Allen, R.H.S.J.

 Born in Sunderland, Vermont, on November 13, 1784, Frances “Fanny” Margaret Allen was the daughter of Ethan Allen, the Revolutionary War hero and Vermont’s most famous patriot.
 She was raised in a home which did not practice organized religion.
-At 19 years of age, Fanny became a pupil in the convent boarding school of the Sisters of the Congregation of Notre Dame in Montreal and was almost kicked-out for her irreverence of Catholic forms and ceremonies until she had a sudden change of heart.
+When she was 19, Fanny became a pupil in the convent boarding school of the Sisters of the Congregation of Notre Dame in Montreal and was almost kicked-out for her irreverence of Catholic forms and ceremonies until she had a sudden change of heart.
 On the Feast of the Nativity, September 9, 1807, upon seeing the painting of St. Joseph and the Holy Family at Hotel Dieu, Fanny asked to join the order of R.H.S.J.
 Her family brought her back to Vermont in hopes of changing her mind, but Fanny was as determined in her new faith as she had previously been in her disbelief.
 Fanny Allen became the first Catholic nun from New England and a beacon to many former Vermont skeptics who converted to Catholicism.
 Fanny was a model of prayerful service as she nursed wounded soldiers in Montreal amid great poverty and imminent threat of disease during the War of 1812.
 Fanny died of tuberculosis on December 10, 1819, and is buried in the crypt beneath the chapel of Hotel Dieu.
-Click for more history on the Life of Sister Fanny Allen, RHSJ by David Bryan: Life of Sister Fanny Allen
+For more history on the Life of Sister Fanny Allen, RHSJ, by David Bryan, view this download.